wp-plugins/chatimity-chat-rooms/readme.txt

 Increasing the user engagement and time spent on your website is now just a click away by using <a href="http://www.chatimity.com/">Chatimity</a> plugin.

-Chatimity Chat Rooms appear as a chatbar docked at the bottom of your website.
+Chatimity Chat Rooms can be embedded as a widget in your website.
 Visitors can instantaneously see activity in the chat room corresponding to a topic of your choice.
-They can also chat with other users after a simple email signup.
+Visitors can either chat anonymously or chat with a name of their choice after a simple email signup.

 Adding this widget to your website would immediately make it look more dynamic and lively.
-Visitors who signup with the widget can engage with the already million plus thriving community in Chatimity and increase their time spent on your site.
+Visitors can engage with the already million plus thriving community in Chatimity and increase their time spent on your site.

 We use state of the art technology and advanced algorithms to keep the widget very fast and free of spam.
 And the best part is it is completely free of cost irrespective of the number of users who use the widget.